The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 It's only October 9th.

-So you've got 22 more days, three weeks of NFL football that you're going to have to uh boycott.
+So you've got 22 more days, three weeks of NFL football that you're going to have to boycott.

-And I can imagine how many uniforms, how many, all the paraphernalia that they have to turn pink, okay, take that revenue and donate it to breast cancer research.
+Hey, Rush, what if they were to take all the money they spend, and I can imagine how many uniforms, how many, all the paraphernalia that they have to turn pink, okay, take that revenue and donate it to breast cancer research.

-Well, what they'll tell you is that all of that pink that you see translates to sales of the items, licensed merchandise, um, on NFL websites, team websites, and in retail outlets where NFL gear is sold.
+Well, what they'll tell you is that all of that pink that you see translates to sales of the items, licensed merchandise, on NFL websites, team websites, and in retail outlets where NFL gear is sold.

 So they'll tell you that's promoting sales of these units, and that's where they'll tell you the dollars go.

-Anyway, I'm I am hearing more references to the pink being annoying this year than any prior season.
+Anyway, I am hearing more references to the pink being annoying this year than any prior season.

 Great to have you, sir.